mox17/visual-reqm2-js/README.md

 **Note**: It is possible to locate requirements with `fulfilledby` links, by using the text search prefix `ffb:` for the referred doctype, or just `ffb:` to select them all.

+**Note**: It is possible to search for text in specified fields, by constructing a search string that respects the order of fields listed above.
+For example requirements of \<safetyclass> SIL-2 with the word 'kernel' in the \<id>: `sc:sil-2.*id:.*kernel`

 Nodes can also be selected by right-clicking them and choosing 'Select' in the menu.
 This will update the regex in the search box.